 - Create a new image of a system that was originally created using a custom OEM installation image or OEM installation media.
 Microsoft only supports such an image if it was created by the OEM manufacturer.

-- Microsoft also does not support using Sysprep to install an operating system from an image created by using a computer whose motherboard has a different manufacturer or a computer with the same configuration but from a different manufacturer.
+- Microsoft also does not support using Sysprep to install an operating system from an image created on a computer with a different motherboard manufacturer, or on a computer with the same configuration but from a different manufacturer.

 - If another user profile has been copied over the default user profile, Microsoft does not support using Sysprep to create a new installation image.

-- Microsoft does not support using Sysprep to install an operating system from an image if the image was created by using a computer that has a different processor.
+- Microsoft does not support using Sysprep to install an operating system from an image created on a computer with a different processor.

 You can easily identify a Windows installation that has been created with the Sysprep Tool.